 One element of becoming a mature Christian is the practice of unlearning.
-The hope of the Christian learner is less mastery and more humility.
+The hope of the Christian learner is less about gaining mastery and more about gaining humility.
 For many Anglicans, this is a pronounced time of hearing a call and feeling a hunger to unlearn the systems of racism and white privilege into which we were born and raised.
-This is lifelong work, and ultimately joyful because it’s kin-dom work.
+This is lifelong work, and, ultimately joyful work, because it’s kin-dom work.

 A Church Meeting